Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Can VLMs Correct their Grounding Errors through Self-Correction?

-We introduce an iterative loop of dialogue between a VLM agent and Verifier, where at the first timestep $\rt=0$, we run the VLM to obtain base predictions $\{\ro_{\ri, 0}\}_{\ri=1}^\rN$ for every scene (Sec. \ref{sec:semantic_grounding}).
-We then prompt the same VLM to generate a binary feedback signal for every prediction $f^\text{VLM}(\rx, \rr_\ri, \ro_{\ri, 0})$ (Sec.~\ref{sec:vlm_gives_binary_feedback}).
-In the next time step, we provide this binary feedback to the VLM agent and ask it to re-generate predictions (Sec.~\ref{sec:vlm_receive_feedback}).
-We repeat these steps for a finite number of iterations or until the verifier agrees with the prediction.
-Fig.~\ref{fig:qualitative_res} demonstrates the iterative interactions between a VLM agent and the Verifier.
+We introduce an iterative dialogue loop between a VLM agent and Verifier, where at the first timestep $\rt=0$, the VLM obtains base predictions $\{\ro_{\ri, 0}\}_{\ri=1}^\rN$ for every scene (Sec. \ref{sec:semantic_grounding}).
+We then prompt the Verifier to generate a binary feedback signal for every prediction $f^\text{VLM}(\rx, \rr_\ri, \ro_{\ri, 0})$ (Sec.~\ref{sec:vlm_gives_binary_feedback}).
+In the next timestep, the VLM agent uses this binary feedback to revise predictions (Sec.~\ref{sec:vlm_receive_feedback}).
+We repeat these steps to a maximum iteration count or until the verifier agrees with the prediction.

-In our experiments, we use the textual prompts (\ie, zero-shot CoT) and the visual prompts (\ie, red circles) to encourage feedback \new{receiving} and use RoI crop when VLMs provide binary feedback.
-Consistent with the prior work on VLM grounding~\citep{som_prompt}, we use the same subset of 100 images for ADE20k and COCO for our analysis.
+\cvpr{In our experiments, to encourage feedback receiving, we use the textual prompts (\ie, zero-shot CoT) and the visual prompts (\ie, red circles for open-source VLMs and SoM for proprietary VLMs).
+To generate binary feedback, we use RoI crop. } Consistent with prior work~\citep{som_prompt}, we use the same subset of 100 images for ADE20k and COCO for our analysis.

-\textbf{Baselines.} We compare our approach, referred to as VLM binary verification with an alternative feedback-based approach that is inspired by prior work in LLMs~\citep{llm_solve_computer_tasks,llm_cannot_self_correct} and uses only intrinsic self-correction.
-We also compare to a Noise-Free approach, where the feedback is provided by an oracle and assumed to be perfect; the latter acts as an upper bound achievable only with access to an oracle.